alorence/django-modern-rpc/docs/drafts/new_toc.rst

 FAQ
  ⭘ Is it possible to return model instances
    → No, this is not a REST library
- ⭘
+ ⭘ TBD